 4.1 Quality of cognitive performance

-The “quality of cognitive performance” is defined as the degree of a participant’s success in a computer simulation test that includes planning and decision-making processes.
-The degree of success is measured by the points a participant scores in the test through various actions they perform in the simulation.
-For example, in a study on how interruptions affect tasks, González, and Mark (2004) examined performance quality following an interruption, but their findings were inconclusive.
+In a study on how interruptions affect tasks, González and Mark (2004) examined performance quality following an interruption, but their findings were inconclusive.
+In this study, the quality of cognitive performance was defined as the degree of a participant’s success in a computer simulation test that included planning and decision-making processes.
+The degree of success was measured by the points a participant scored in the test through various actions performed in the simulation.

 4.2 External online interruption

-“External online interruption” is defined as exposure of the participant to an external online event that can shift attention away from the main cognitive activity.
-In this study, the interruption was triggered by advertisements appearing on the computer screen on which the simulation was performed.
+External online interruption was defined in this study as exposure of the participant to an external online event that could shift attention away from the main cognitive activity.
+This interruption was triggered in the study by advertisements appearing on the computer screen on which the simulation was performed.

 4.3 Rate of interruption

-The “rate of interruption” is defined as the frequency of interruptions that take place within a given range of time.
-The study used predefined slow-rate and rapid-rate interruptions.
+The rate of interruption was defined as the frequency of interruptions that took place within a given range of time.
+This study used predefined slow-rate and rapid-rate interruptions.

 4.4 Information richness

-Following the distinctions used in Media Richness Theory, information transmitted as text (Text Banner) is defined as lean information.
-At the same time, information transmitted as a picture containing text (Image Banner) is defined as rich information.
+Following the distinctions used in Media Richness Theory, information transmitted as text (text banner) was defined as lean information, and information transmitted as a picture containing text (image banner) was defined as rich information.
 Participants were exposed to both types of information (text or picture with text) containing identical subject matter.

 5. Methodology